 Are there any membership discounts if you belong to other journalism organizations?

 Yes, members of Association of Independents in Radio (AIR), Exceptional Women in Publishing (EWIP) and American Copy Editors Society (ACES) can join for our exchange rate of $35 for the first year.
 We are working to expand partnerships with other journalism organizations.

 How can I donate to JAWS?

-Visit our donate page and because JAWS is a nonprofit, 501(c)(3), donations are tax deductible.
+Visit our donate page.
+Because JAWS is a nonprofit, 501(c)(3), donations are tax deductible.

 Are there meetings?

 JAWS has one annual meeting, our Conference and Mentoring Project, in the fall.

-We also have regular regional gatherings organized by local members in regions such as New York, Boston, Washington, Atlanta, Chicago, Colorado, Los Angeles, Seattle, the San Francisco Bay Area and Frederick, Md.
+Regular gatherings are organized by local members in regions such as New York, Boston, Washington, Atlanta, Chicago, Colorado, Los Angeles, Seattle, the San Francisco Bay Area and Frederick, Md.
 We are working to expand our regional offerings.

 Who are the JAWS board members?